The Complexity of Sparse Win-Lose Bimatrix Games: Introduction

-No further progress on this question has been made for bimatrix games, but results have been shown for the more general class of \emph{polymatrix games}.
-In \cite{LiuLD21} it was shown that win-lose polymatrix games with constant sparsity are PPAD-hard.
+No further progress on this question has been made for bimatrix games, but results have been shown for the more general class of \emph{polymatrix games}. \citet{LiuLD21} showed that win-lose polymatrix games with constant sparsity are PPAD-hard.
 They also explicitly noted that their techniques for showing hardness in polymatrix games would not extend to bimatrix games and left the problem of trying to show PPAD-hardness for win-lose bimatrix games with constant sparsity as the main open problem in this line of work.
-More recently,~\cite{deligkas2024pure} has also shown a strong hardness result for win-lose \emph{non-sparse polymatrix} games, which we will utilise in this paper.
+More recently, \citet{deligkas2024pure} also showed a strong hardness result for win-lose \emph{non-sparse polymatrix} games, which we will utilise in this paper.

 \paragraph{\bf Our contribution.}

 In this paper we fully resolve the complexity of finding an approximate equilibrium of a win-lose bimatrix game with constant sparsity.
 We show that it is PPAD-hard to find an $\eps$-Nash equilibrium of a 3-sparse win-lose bimatrix game for inverse polynomial $\eps$.
 Recall that 2-sparse win-lose bimatrix games can be solved in polynomial time, which means that our result is tight: 2-sparse games are easy, whereas 3-sparse games are PPAD-hard.